criblio/appscope/website/src/pages/docs/config-file.md

   #
   transport:

-    # Set $SCOPE_CRIBL to override the type, host, and port configs below.
-The
+    # Set $SCOPE_CRIBL to override the type, host, port and socket path configs below.
-    # environment variable should be set to a URL.
+    # The environment variable should be set to a URL.
     #
     #   tcp://host:port         send to a TCP server
+    #   unix://@abstractname    send to a unix domain server w/abstract addr
+    #   unix:///var/run/mysock  send to a unix domain server w/filesystem addr
     #
     # Note: tls:// is not an option here.
 For TLS/SSL, use tcp://host:port and
     # set the $SCOPE_CRIBL_TLS_* variables.